Skip to content

 Fallback behavior

 When a request User-Agent doesn't match any dimension pattern, Edge Gateway uses the unmatched_dimension setting to determine behavior.
+This setting is configured at the host level.

 ValueBehavior